GLOBAL MARKETS-Stimulus hopes ease markets into eventful fourth quarter

 By Herbert Lash

-NEW YORK, Oct 1 (Reuters) - Renewed U.S. stimulus hopes lifted gold prices and global equity markets on Thursday, even as an all-day outage on Tokyo's Nikkei and a Brexit legal row sparked a bumpy start to what portends to be an explosive fourth quarter.
+NEW YORK, Oct 1 (Reuters) - Renewed U.S. stimulus hopes lifted gold prices and global equity markets on Thursday, but talks faltered while an all-day outage on Tokyo's Nikkei and a Brexit legal dispute sparked a bumpy start to what looks to be a volatile fourth quarter.

 The dollar slipped against major currencies as hopes for a new round of fiscal stimulus from Washington cheered investors and spurred them to seek higher-yielding but riskier currencies.

-Stocks on Wall Street and in Europe rose as investors bet on more stimulus after data showing the number of Americans filing new claims for jobless benefits fell last week but remained at recession levels, while personal income dropped in August.
+U.S. and European stocks rose as investors bet on more stimulus after data showing the number of Americans filing new claims for jobless benefits fell last week but remained at recession levels, while personal income dropped in August.

+The Dow industrials and S&P 500 lost steam after U.S. Senate Democratic leader Chuck Schumer said House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin were still not in agreement on a coronavirus relief package.

-The economy is recovering well but large U.S. corporations have announced layoffs, so there's a need for stimulus to support income and people's lives, said Etsy Dwek, head of global market strategy, Natixis Investment Managers, in Geneva.
+The economy is recovering well but large U.S. corporations have announced layoffs, so stimulus is needed to support income and people's lives, said Esty Dwek, head of global market strategy for Natixis Investment Managers, in Geneva.

 Walt Disney Co DIS.N, Goldman Sachs Group Inc GS.N and the airline industry, among others announced job cuts this week.